ETH-DISCO/advx-bench/docs/0-model-selection.md

 we want to improve vision-based turing-tests using advx.

-we're looking for the strongest zero shot image recognition models (umbrella term) as of july 2024. they must be open source, easy to use and fine-tune.
+we're looking for the strongest zero shot image recognition models (umbrella term) as of july 2024.

+they must be:

+- open source
+- easy to use and fine-tune
+- have a good balance between efficiency and effectiveness
+- able to run on consumer hardware (ie. standard standing desk pc with gpu)

 these are our findings.